gardener/gardenctl-v2/docs/help/gardenctl_provider-env_fish.md

                                                       For example:
                                                       "aud=https://example.com"
                                                       The URI is parsed and host and path are set accordingly.
 These are merged with defaults and configuration.
-      --stderrthreshold severity                      logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=true) (default 2)
+      --stderrthreshold severity                      logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=true unless -legacy_stderr_threshold_behavior=false) (default 2)
   -u, --unset                                         Generate the script to unset the cloud provider CLI environment variables and logout.
   -v, --v Level                                       number for the log level verbosity
       --vmodule moduleSpec                            comma-separated list of pattern=N settings for file-filtered logging